mmann1123/pyGIS/_sources/docs/e_extraction.md

   name: python3
 html_meta:
   "description lang=en": "Learn how to subset and extract data from a GeoDataFrame through clipping, selecting by attribute, and selecting by location."
-  "keywords": "geospatial, attribute data, subset, extract, selection, vector, shapefile" "property=og:locale": "en_US"
+  "keywords": "spatial, attribute data, subset, extract, selection, vector, shapefile" "property=og:locale": "en_US"
 ---